-- (a) Visitor Matters, for short topics, nor exceeding 30 minutes total. - (b) The minutes of the last meeting of the COMMUNITY COUNCIL shall be submitted for approval. - (c) Any other item of business, which the Chairperson has directed, should be considered. - (d) Any other competent business. - (e) Questions from the floor.
-Chairperson to declare date of next meeting and close meeting.
+- a.
+Visitor Matters, for short topics, nor exceeding 30 minutes total. - b) The minutes of the last meeting of the Community Council shall be submitted for approval. - An update on the balance of accounts will be provided at each meeting. - d) Any other item of business, which the Chairperson has directed, should be considered. - e) Any other competent business. - f) Questions from the floor. - g) Chairperson to declare date of next meeting and close meeting.